appyoumake/appyoumake_compiler_service/readme.md

     flags = IPv6
 }
 ```
 Create the file `/etc/rsyncd.conf` configuration for rsync in daemon mode.
-This would make the share `cs_inbox` read and writable for user `mlab`.
+This would make the share `cs_inbox` read and writable for user `Appyoumake`.

 ```
 max connections = 6